I made cold brew in just ten minutes with the Shine Rapid Cold Brew Coffee Maker – here's everything you need to know

 (Image credit: Future)

-As it's only been on the market a few months, the Shine Rapid doesn't have many reviews yet.
-On Amazon, the Rapid had a four star rating.
-Lots of people liked the look of the machine and enjoyed how easy it is to make good cold brew.
+When I first tested the Shine Rapid it had only been on the market for a few months.
+We're a whole year on from the launch now and it's as popular as it was when it launched.
+On Amazon, the Rapid had a four-star rating.
+Lots of people liked the look of the machine and enjoyed how easy it is to make a good cold brew.
 Most owners cited Rapid as the savoir of their mornings, as they don't have the patience to wait for a longer cold brew method.

 How does it compare?